DB Breweries: Breweries

 The Tui Brewery was established in 1889 by Henry Wagstaff and Edward Russell.
 The main brand is Tui, a 4% abv pale lager, named after a common native New Zealand bird.
-The New Zealand Consumers' Institute recently criticised Tui for claiming to be an "East India Pale Ale" because it is a pale lager that bears little resemblance to the traditionally hoppy, bitter or malty India Pale Ale styles.
+The New Zealand Consumers' Institute criticised Tui for claiming to be an "East India Pale Ale" because it is a pale lager that bears little resemblance to the traditionally hoppy, bitter or malty India Pale Ale styles.

 Yeah right

-Tui is promoted through a humorous advertising campaign which uses stereotypes, heavy irony and the phrase Yeah Right.
-These advertisements have caused some controversy, such as a billboard in Wellington stating 'Camilla for Queen?
+Tui was promoted through a humorous advertising campaign which used stereotypes, heavy irony and the phrase Yeah Right.
+The billboard campaign lasted from 1997 until 2016.
+These advertisements caused some controversy, such as a billboard in Wellington stating 'Camilla for Queen?
 Yeah Right' and one stating 'Aucklanders are people too.
 Yeah Right'.
 Others to have made the news include "Dad's new husband seems nice - Yeah right" (after New Zealand legalised same-sex marriage); "I nvr txt whl drvn - yeah right"; "When Winston says no, he means no - Yeah right"; "Captain, I know a short cut to the port – Yeah right" (after MV Rena ran aground near Tauranga); "Our father in Heaven, Tamaki be your name – Yeah right"; "She clearly married Dotcom for his body – Yeah right".

-In 2010 a church was threatened with legal action after parodying the Tui billboard campaign with the slogan, "Atheists have nothing to worry about - Yeah Right".
+In 2010 a church was threatened with legal action after parodying the Tui billboard campaign with the slogan, "Atheists have nothing to worry about – Yeah Right".

-Radler Trademark
+Radler trademark

 DB trademarked the word Radler in 2003.
 This was contested in court by the Society of Beer Advocates who lost the case in 2011 when the Intellectual Property Office of New Zealand ruled in favour of DB breweries after a two-year court battle.
-The Society of Beer Advocates likens this trademark to being able to trademark the word 'Muesli' for cereal and is disappointed in this result as the word radler is commonly used in Europe.
-This ruling has also been labelled as 'out of touch with reality' and condemned by some intellectual property experts in New Zealand.
+The Society of Beer Advocates likened this trademark to being able to trademark the word 'Muesli' for cereal and was disappointed in this result as the word radler is commonly used in Europe.
+This ruling was also labelled as 'out of touch with reality' and condemned by some intellectual property experts in New Zealand.